Burger King Hamburger

 Allergens

-The hamburger from Burger King is made with wheat.
+The hamburger from Burger King is made with sesame, soy, and wheat.

 Compare Nutrition in Fast Food Hamburgers